Slave Trade Act 1807

-The Slave Trade Act 1807, officially An Act for the Abolition of the Slave Trade, was an Act of the Parliament of the United Kingdom prohibiting the slave trade in the British Empire.
-Although it did not abolish the practice of slavery, it did encourage British action to press other nation states to abolish their own slave trades.
+The Slave Trade Act 1807 (47 Geo.
+3 Sess.
+1. c.
+36), or the Abolition of Slave Trade Act 1807, was an act of the Parliament of the United Kingdom prohibiting the Atlantic slave trade in the British Empire.
+Although it did not automatically emancipate those enslaved at the time, it encouraged British action to press other nation states to abolish their own slave trades.
+It took effect on 1 May 1807, after 18 years of trying to pass an abolition bill.

-Many of the supporters thought the Act would lead to the end of slavery.
-Slavery on English soil was unsupported in English law and that position was confirmed in Somerset's case in 1772, but it remained legal in most of the British Empire until the Slavery Abolition Act in 1833.
+Many of the supporters thought the act would lead to the end of slavery.
+Slavery on English soil was unsupported in English law and that position was confirmed in Somerset's case in 1772, but it remained legal in most of the British Empire until the passing of the Slavery Abolition Act 1833 (3 & 4 Will.
+4. c.
+73).

+However it was not until 1937 that the trade of slaves was made illegal throughout the British Empire, with Nigeria and Bahrain being the last British territories to abolish slavery.

 Background

 As British historian Martin Meredith writes, "In the decade between 1791 and 1800, British ships made about 1,340 voyages across the Atlantic, landing nearly 400,000 slaves.
 Between 1801 and 1807, they took a further 266,000.
 The slave trade remained one of Britain's most profitable businesses."

 The Committee for the Abolition of the Slave Trade was formed in 1787 by a group of Evangelical English Protestants allied with the Quakers, to unite in their shared opposition to slavery and the slave trade.
 The Quakers had long viewed slavery as immoral, and a blight upon humanity.
 By 1807 the abolitionist groups in Britain had a very sizeable faction of like-minded members in the British Parliament.
 At their height they controlled 35–40 seats.
 Known as the "Saints", the alliance was led by the best known of the anti-slave trade campaigners, William Wilberforce, who had taken on the cause of abolition in 1787 after having read the evidence that Thomas Clarkson had amassed against the trade.
 These dedicated Parliamentarians had access to the legal draughtsmanship of James Stephen, Wilberforce's brother-in-law.
 They often saw their personal battle against slavery as a divinely ordained crusade.
 On Sunday, 28 October 1787, Wilberforce wrote in his diary: "God Almighty has set before me two great objects, the suppression of the slave trade and the reformation of manners."